 - age: The risk of stroke increases with advancing age.

-- ethnicity: People of First Nations, African, Hispanic, and South Asian descent have greater rates of high blood pressure and diabetes.
+- ethnicity: People of Indigenous, African, Hispanic, and South Asian descent have greater rates of high blood pressure and diabetes.
 These conditions increase the risk of stroke.

 - family history: The risk of stroke may be higher if a parent or sibling has had a stroke before the age of 65.